zhangchiqing/blog/posts/2018-06-05-functor-applicative-why.md

 ```

 ## Extract the input validation part into a function
 Alright.
-Let's say we have other functions that tak `User` and returns a different `String`, for instance, a `bye` function:
+Let's say we have other functions that take `User` and returns a different `String`, for instance, a `bye` function:

 ```haskell
 bye :: User -> String